 - 128k Enrolled Learners

-The AWS S3 tutorial shall give you a clear understanding about the service, we have also mentioned some examples which you can connect to.
+The AWS S3 tutorial will give you a clear understanding of the services along with some examples to which you can connect to.

 Keeping all these hassles in mind, Amazon came up with an internet storage service called AWS S3.
 We will take you through this service in this AWS S3 tutorial blog.

 Amazon Simple Storage Service (S3) is a storage for the internet.
 It is designed for large-capacity, low-cost storage provision across multiple geographical regions.
 Amazon S3 provides developers and IT teams with Secure, Durable and Highly Scalable object storage.

 S3 is Secure because AWS provides: